Fetching Metrics

 • Some metrics may not be accessible to users on lower-tier subscription plans.

-• Lower-tier subscription plans may have limited access to certain metrics, excluding access to historical and real-time data.
+• Lower-tier subscription plans may have limited access to certain metrics, excluding access to historical and real-time data, or no access at all.

 1